sourcegraph/handbook/content/product/product_management/index.md

 - [Pricing](pricing.md) - how we decide what tier a feature goes in/how much an add-on feature costs.
 - [Tracking issues](../../engineering/tracking_issues.md) - how we keep track of planned and on-going work.
 - [Prioritizing](prioritizing.md) - how we prioritize work, and how to get things prioritized.
-- [Tracking user feedback](user_feedback.md) - sources of feedback and how we keep track of that feedback.
+- [Tracking user & stakeholder feedback](user_stakeholder_feedback.md) - sources of feedback and how we keep track of that feedback.
 - [Responding to user feedback](responding_to_user_feedback.md) - how we respond to user feedback for the feedback channels the product team owns.
 - [Feature rollout](rollout_process.md) - how we test, rollout and launch new features.
 - [Learning](product_learning.md) - how we learn from what we shipped.